Queensland rugby league team: State of Origin era (1980–present)

 The 2003 series, marked a period of New South Wales dominance at Origin.
 New South Wales won a hard-fought first game 25–12 before disposing of Queensland 27–4 in Game Two.
 The Queensland team took their anger out by flogging New South Wales in the dead rubber third game 36–6.
 Queensland however could not stop New South Wales taking the 2004 series 2–1 even with new coach Michael Hagan, when Brad Fittler came out of representative retirement for New South Wales to help them defeat Queensland.
 Game One was notable for being the first State of Origin game to go into Golden Point extra time, with Shaun Timmins kicking the winning field goal for New South Wales to win 9–8.
 Queensland won Game Two 22–18 on the back of an incredible try to winger Billy Slater the game in which Fitter returned.
 New South Wales wouldn't be denied in Game Three, winning 36–14 on the back of an inspirational performance by Fittler.

 The 2005 series again was not much better for Queensland in spite of a Game One win in Golden Point extra time due to an intercept try to Matthew Bowen off a wayward Brett Kimmorley pass.
 Queensland however failed to dominate the series losing the final two matches to lose again to New South Wales after halfback Andrew Johns made a memorable return for the final two games.
 Queensland's 2005 series loss marked their third straight series defeat to New South Wales.

 As part of the 25 year celebrations in 2005, Queensland named 25 legends for each year before that.
-The players below are the people who have change the game forever and will continue to change it even if they are not playing.

 In 2006, former Queensland great Mal Meninga took the helm of coach and he took a big risk in Game One to have 7 debutantes against a formidable New South Wales side.
 This showed in the opening 30 minutes where mistakes were made and New South Wales dominated on the scoreboard.
 A comeback in the second half wasn't enough to win, New South Wales getting home 17–16 on the back of a field goal in the final moments by halfback and last minute Blues replacement Brett Finch.
 This put coach Meninga and captain Darren Lockyer under intense criticism by New South Wales media.
 The second game however saw the fired up Queensland team defeat New South Wales easily 30–6.
 In the third and deciding game, Queensland found themselves down 14–4 with 9 minutes to go after some controversial refereeing decisions.
 However a miraculous comeback started by Johnathan Thurston and Brent Tate and an intercept try by Lockyer saw them steal the win and the series.